Winter can prove to be one of the harshest and most unforgiving seasons, leaving behind frozen and damaged landscapes and rusted equipment.

 Covering the evergreen leaves with a waxy coating can also help contain the water they store, and laying down layers of burlap, canvas or other like materials can help cut down on wind exposure.

-Extreme winter weather, such as hail, wind, snow and ice, can cause branches to break, which causes aesthetic issues as well as safety and productivity issues.
+Extreme winter weather, such as hail, wind, snow and ice, can cause branches to break, which leads to aesthetic issues as well as safety and productivity issues.

 Unless the branches are causing a safety or productivity hazard, it’s best to wait until the end of the season to prune all broken branches back to the branch collar of the nearest live branch or to within one quarter inch above a live bud.